msqrt/ssgl/README.md

         void glsl_main() {
             // this is where the GPU will start running our code!

-            // for this example, we'll just write the index of the current thread to the corresponding array element result[gl_GlobalInvocationID.x] = gl_GlobalInvocationID.x;
+            // for this example, we'll write the index of the current thread to the array.
+            // GLSL programs can be arbitrarily complex, this is just for the sake of brevity result[gl_GlobalInvocationID.x] = gl_GlobalInvocationID.x;
         }
     };

-    // useShader binds our shader as the current shader and automatically binds all of the required objects useShader(fill()); // note that we're *calling* the lambda here, not just passing it in!
+    // useShader sets our shader as the current shader and binds all of the required objects useShader(fill()); // note that we're *calling* the lambda here, not just passing it in!

-    // this is the actual call to the shader: it's the same as calling a global function on CUDA or clEnqueueNDRangeKernel in OpenCL.
+    // this is the actual call to the shader. the arguments give the global size;
-    // the arguments give the global size; the local size was already defined in the shader and all other arguments are handled by useShader glDispatchCompute(1024*4, 1, 1);
+    // the local size is defined in the shader and all other arguments are handled by useShader glDispatchCompute(1024*4, 1, 1);

     // display results to check that something actually happened